gubcodes/11ty-blog/src/posts/2021/03/How-I-Built-and-Published-This-Blog.md

 My blog is now published, and *Netlify will automatically re-build and deploy* whenever I push changes from my local 11ty-blog project folder to the master branch of my GitHub repository**.

-**Alternatively**, you can choose to not connect your GitHub repository and use the drag-and-drop method to have Netlify build and deploy your code.
-Check out [Netlify's Step-By-Step Guide](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
+*Note: Alternatively, you can choose to not connect your GitHub repository and use the drag-and-drop method to have Netlify build and deploy your code.
+Check out [Netlify's Step-By-Step Guide](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).*

 ## Adding blog posts